 This service provides the municipality's drinking water.
 They process and clean sewage and ensure the municipality's water system meets all provincial standards.

 Environmental Services

-Environmental services consists of providing waste disposal to citizens and expenses relating to a closed landfill.
+Environmental services consists of a fall leaf collection program and expenses relating to monitoring a closed landfill.